The challenge

 The Get Started section has an eyebrow, a title, a paragraph, and two CTAs, one to request access and one to contact sales.
 In the Figma file, there is a section for the CTAs, but the CTAs in that section did not match what was actually being used in the primary file section.
 So I used the hover state from the component section with the CTAs, and then the static state colors from the primary Figma file.
 Typically, I would want to discuss this with the designer, but in alignment with the challenge, I decided to use my best judgment and then just discuss it during the panel call.

 The footer has the logo, a short blurb, and three social links on the left, with four columns of site links on the right.
 In the Figma those columns were different widths; I standardized them with a CSS grid gap, which makes the footer a little wider but far more consistent.
 The footer menu was initially built out as a whole set of links within one navigation element.
-I broke it into separate, labeled columns so a screen reader user can jump to the column they want, say the docs instead of the products, hear that column’s heading and item count, and skip the rest.
+I broke it into separate, labeled columns so a screen reader user hears each column’s heading and item count and can skip the columns they do not want.
 Below that is a horizontal rule, the copyright, and the legal links.

 Cutting the page weight

 Once the page was built I looked at what it was shipping, and it was close to two and a half megabytes, most of it fonts.
 I optimized in two passes.
-First I cut how many fonts the page used: Inter dropped to a single SemiBold weight, used only for the canvas node labels, and everything else became Lato.
+First I cut how many fonts the page used.
+Inter dropped to a single SemiBold weight, used only for the canvas node labels, and everything else became Lato.
 Then I asked Claude whether there was a better way to shrink the files themselves, and it pointed me at subsetting the fonts with fonttools and brotli, keeping only basic Latin plus the handful of characters a marketing page actually uses, like smart quotes, dashes, and the ellipsis.
 That cut the font files by roughly 89%.
 I ran those tools once locally and committed the results, since the fonts were not going to change often on a challenge like this.
-Between the two passes the page dropped to around 800 kilobytes, and the hero node background brought it back up to about 950, still a long way down from where it started.
+Between the two passes the page dropped to around 800 kilobytes, and the hero node background brought it back up to about 950.
 I wrote up the font work in its own article.

 The request-access page

 The challenge had an optional second page as a stretch goal, and I built a request-access page as a demo of what Teleport’s real request-access landing could be.
-Their live version has a lot going on, with outbound links, a logo bar that hides and shows and blends white on white against the background, and accordions that drive the scrolling.
-All of that pulls focus off the form.
+Their live version has outbound links, a logo bar that hides and shows and blends white on white against the background, and accordions that move the page as you open them.
 On my version the only job of the page is to get the user to fill out the form, so I embedded the logo into the content, dropped the top bars, and turned the FAQ topics on the left into modals that only cover the left half of the page.
 The form on the right stays visible the whole time.
 The only ways off the page are the logo and the privacy policy.
 There are G2 and Gartner stars, but they show the rating without linking anywhere.
 The modal is a full dialog with a focus trap, escape to close, and focus returned where it came from, and the form validates on the client and requires a work email.
-It has no backend on purpose.
-The chrome-free page is what the second route group exists for.
+There is no backend.
+This page is the one that sits in the chrome-free route group.

 Infrastructure and hardening